The Other Arguments for LED.

 Quick Proof: You have to manually request a glare shield.

-Here's a proof/theorem that someone has to manually request a glare shield, and it only depends on one smaller assumption.
+Here's a proof/theorem that someone has to manually request a glare shield, and it only

 1. Assume that you don't have to request a glareshield yourself. | Assumption for an indirect proof